-Decades-long questions surround the formation mechanism of \npFe and other characteristic features within lunar minerals \cite{Denevi_weathering_2023,Pieters_space_weathering_2016,Xiong_2024_formation,Cao_rim_nature_2025}.
-Two space-weathering factors have been linked to the formation of \npFe: SW (see Fig.~\ref{fig:lunar_character}a) and micrometeoroid impacts \cite{Sorokin_2023_reduced,Xiong_2024_formation,Denevi_weathering_2023,Shen_2024_separate}.
-Based on results from returned lunar samples, SW is thought to play a critical role in forming small \npFe ($\SI{<10}{nm}$), while large \npFe ($\SI{>50}{nm}$) may require micrometeoroid impacts \cite{Shen_2024_separate}.
-Laboratory results are varied, with some concluding that micrometeoroid impacts (or large thermal events) are essential for the formation of \npFe \cite{Sasaki_2001_production,Sasaki_2003_laboratory,Loeffler_2008_laboratory,Weber_2020_laser}, while others find evidence that SW alone may be sufficient \cite{Dukes_1999_surface,Loeffler_2009_irradiation,Kuhlman_2015_simulation}.
-Isolating the influence of these factors, for a range of lunar-relevant minerals, is important for a fundamental understanding of space-weathering processes and for the potential utilization of lunar soils at proposed lunar bases.
+Decades-long questions surround the formation mechanisms of \npFe and other characteristic features within lunar minerals \citep{Christofferson_1996_ilmenite,Pieters_space_weathering_2016,Denevi_weathering_2023,Xiong_2024_formation,Cao_rim_nature_2025}.
+Two space-weathering factors have been linked to the formation of \npFe: solar wind (SW; see Figure~\ref{fig:lunar_character}a) and micrometeoroid impacts \citep{Denevi_weathering_2023,Sorokin_2023_reduced,Shen_2024_separate,Xiong_2024_formation}.
+Based on results from returned lunar samples, the SW is thought to play a critical role in forming small \npFe particles ($\SI{<10}{nm}$), whereas larger \npFe particles ($\SI{>50}{nm}$) may require micrometeoroid impacts \citep{Shen_2024_separate}.
+Laboratory results are varied, however, with some concluding that micrometeoroid impacts (or large thermal events) are essential for the formation of \npFe \citep{Sasaki_2001_production,Sasaki_2003_laboratory,Loeffler_2008_laboratory,Weber_2020_laser}, while others find evidence that SW alone may be sufficient \citep{Dukes_1999_surface,Loeffler_2009_irradiation,Kuhlman_2015_simulation,Rout_2025_He,Zhang_2025_H+}.
+Isolating the relative contributions of these factors across a range of lunar-relevant minerals is therefore important for a fundamental understanding of space-weathering processes, as well as for assessing the potential utilization of lunar soils at proposed lunar bases.